 Clinical Trials for Kidney Cancer

 Drug therapy for kidney cancer is a rapidly evolving field, and there are many promising targeted drug therapies in development.
 Urologic cancer specialists at Froedtert & the Medical College of Wisconsin are actively involved in national trials to evaluate new medications.
 Certain drug therapies are only available through these investigational studies.
-To find out more, view our full listing of current clinical trials.
+To find out more, view our list of kidney cancer clinical trials.

 While most cases of kidney cancer are “spontaneous,” some are associated with specific genetic syndromes.
 Individuals with a strong family history of kidney tumors may benefit from genetic counseling through our Cancer Genetics Screening Program.